apoorvumang/prompt-lookup-decoding/README.md

 Minimal implementation: See [demo notebook](./demo-pld.ipynb) or [colab](https://colab.research.google.com/drive/1ovjH1sg3lXWdm5Rx5EEukB9H_PFJVpJ4?usp=sharing)

 **TLDR**: We modify speculative decoding where we replace the draft model with a simple heuristic based on n-gram overlap between LLM input and output.
-This results in significant speedups (2x-4x) in tasks where there is significant n-gram overlap between prompt and output, with no effect on output quality.
+This results in significant speedups (2x-4x) in input-grounded tasks, with no effect on output quality.
 This method can be used with any decoder model, and with both greedy and sampling techniques.

 https://github.com/apoorvumang/prompt-lookup-decoding/assets/1957903/e908de89-ce5c-4156-8ef1-21f169dc1c8f